ai-traders/ide/README.md

  (e.g. `/ide/home`), then after changing uid and gid we have to search for all those files and update their ownership.

-Do it in `fix-uid-gid.sh` script.
+Do it in `ide-fix-uid-gid.sh` script.

 #### ENTRYPOINT
-The entrypoint should invoke `set-configs-secrets.sh` and `fix-uid-gid.sh` scripts.
+The entrypoint should invoke `ide-setup-identity.sh` and `ide-fix-uid-gid.sh` scripts.
  It should enable end user to run the docker image interactively or not.
 It should also change the current directory into `/ide/work`.